bugrakocabay/konsume/README.md

 <details>
 <summary> <b>Is GraphQL supported?</b> </summary>
 Yes! konsume supports GraphQL.
-You can use the `graphql` type for routes and define the GraphQL query or mutation in the `body` section of the route.
-Under `body` section, you can use the `query` or `mutation` key to define your GraphQL query or mutation.
+You can use the <code>graphql</code> type for routes and define the GraphQL query or mutation in the <code>body</code> section of the route.
+Under <code>body</code> section, you can use the <code>query</code> or <code>mutation</code> key to define your GraphQL query or mutation.
 Also konsume allows dynamically inserting values from consumed messages into the GraphQL body using placeholders.

 ```yaml
 routes: